 The Illinois Production Alliance is a non-profit organization dedicated to advocating for the Illinois film production community.
 We work closely with State and Local legislative bodies to create growth and opportunities for all sectors of our community.

-The Illinois Production Alliance was established in 2002 to support and promote Film Production in Illinois.
-The IPA served as the driving force in the passage of the first Film tax credit program in Illinois and was instrumental in it’s expansion in 2008.
+The Illinois Production Alliance was established in 2002) to support and promote Film Production in Illinois.
+The IPA served as the driving force in the passage for the first Film Production Tax Incentive Credit and the 2022 expansion and extension.

-Established as a 501 c6, the Alliance continues to serve as an advocate and lobby for the interests of the film community with government officials, community leaders and the media.
-We promote and market Film In Illinois through industry events, support for the Chicago and Illinois Film Office, and one on one communication with industry executives, producers and decision makers.
+The Alliance is a 501 c6 that continues to serve as an advocate and lobby for the interests of the film community with government officials, industry stakeholders, community leaders and the media.
+We market Film In Illinois through industry events, support for the Chicago and Illinois Film Office, and one-on-one communication with industry executives, producers, and decision makers.

 Sign up for our mailing list to receive our newsletters.